Susi Air: Incidents and accidents

 This incident resulted in the aircraft blocking the runway for 50 minutes causing two Boeing 737 commercial flights to divert to Makassar, South Sulawesi.

 On 23 November 2011 a Cessna 208B Grand Caravan (PK-VVG) was destroyed after a go-around at Sugapa Airport in Nabire, Papua, killing the aircraft's co-pilot and leaving the pilot with severe injuries; the two crew were the only people on the aircraft, which was operating a cargo flight.
 The plane crash occurred after avoiding a runway jaywalker at a poorly managed runway in the Bintang Mountains.
 The pilot decided to go-around (i.e. fly back up), but the area was surrounded by mountains and cliffs, causing the accident.
-The exact cause of the accident however will be determined after further investigation.
 The National Transport Safety Committee released the final report on the accident on April 16, 2013.

-On April 25, 2012 a PC 6 (PK VVQ) crashed in, Melak district, East Kalimantan killing the pilot and passenger who were engaged in an Aerial Survey of the area.
+On 25 April 2012 a PC 6 (PK VVQ) crashed in, Melak district, East Kalimantan killing the pilot and passenger who were engaged in an Aerial Survey of the area.
 The aircraft was reported missing at 1710 LT on 25 April with the wreckage found on 26 April, thus confirming the condition of the occupants/aircraft.

+In 2014, Iranian national Nader Haghighi was hired as a pilot by Susi Air, but was fired after it was discovered he was using a fraudulent passport.
+At the time of his hiring, he was not licensed to operate an aircraft as previously his pilot's license had been revoked by the FAA and he had been convicted of stealing an aircraft in the United States.

 As a result of this safety record, United States Embassy personnel as of May 2012 are prohibited from flying on Susi Air.
 Similarly, Australian Government officials are not permitted to use the airline.

 2023 hostage incident

-On 8 February 2023, a New Zealand Susi Air pilot was taken hostage in the Papua providence of Indonesia.
-Papuan separatists fighters abducted Philip Mark Mehrtens, and set alight to the Pilatus Porter aircraft he had just landed in a regional airport in Paro, Nduga.
-His captors stated they will not release Mehrtens “unless Indonesia recognises and frees Papua from Indonesian colonialism”.
+On 8 February 2023, a New Zealand Susi Air pilot was taken hostage in the Papua province of Indonesia.
+Papuan separatists fighters abducted Philip Mark Mehrtens, and set alight to the Pilatus Porter aircraft that he had just landed in a regional airport in Paro, Nduga.
+His captors stated they would not release Mehrtens “unless Indonesia recognises and frees Papua from Indonesian colonialism”.
+He remained hostage nearly two years and was in released September 2024.

-Militants from the TPNPB movement took responsibility for the attack in a statement and stated that they would be targeting more foreigners in attacks.
+Militants from the West Papua National Liberation Army (TPNPB) movement took responsibility for the attack in a statement and stated that they would be targeting more foreigners in attacks.